 - Have I blacked out while drinking?

 - Has drinking or being sick after drinking interfered with taking care of my responsibilities?

 - Am I experiencing legal problems because of my drinking?

 If you are honest with yourself and can say yes to more than one of the questions above, you likely suffer from alcohol addiction and could benefit from talking with someone at an alcohol recovery program.

 How Alcohol Recovery Programs Help People Get Sober

 Recovery programs work by offering the support of others who are facing the same or similar addiction.
-While we typically think of 12 step recovery groups such as Alcoholics Anonymous, AA is not the only recovery program available.
+While we typically think of 12-step recovery groups such as Alcoholics Anonymous, AA is not the only recovery program available.
 Smart Recovery and Women for Sobriety are examples of other alcohol recovery programs.
 Whatever program you choose, you’ll find yourself with others who are on the same journey.
 Some will be further down the road, and some will be just beginning.
-The magic lies in making a connection with others, sharing experience, discovering solutions, and finding hope.
+The magic lies in making a connection with others, sharing experiences, discovering solutions, and finding hope.

 Benefits of Getting Sober at Evolve Indy

 At Evolve Indy, we have a wide range of programs to meet your needs to support your recovery success.
 We have a variety of programs offering differing levels of support.
-Our midwest treatment center includes a Partial Hospitalization Program (PHP), an Intensive Outpatient Program (IOP), Outpatient Addiction Treatment (OP), Community Housing, and Family Therapy Addiction Treatment.
+Our Midwest treatment center includes a Partial Hospitalization Program (PHP), an Intensive Outpatient Program (IOP), Outpatient Addiction Treatment (OP), Community Housing, and Family Therapy Addiction Treatment.
 Our programs offer expert-level therapy combined with multiple methods to treat the root causes of addiction.
 Contact us today to see how we can best support you on your path to sobriety.